lucastavarex/lucastavarex/README.md

-# Hi there, I'm Lucas Tavrares!👋
+# Hi there, I'm Lucas Tavares!👋

 I'm a Computer Engineering undergraduate student at the Federal University of Rio de Janeiro - UFRJ and Data Office's Frontend Developer at @prefeitura-rio.
 <p>&nbsp;</p>